What We're Reading

-The books lining our shelves help us to reflect on our core values and our ongoing engagement and connection with the world we all share.
-On a monthly basis, we gather to share insights on selected books that relate to our investment thesis, the economics, the politics, physics, and the reality of climate change.
+The books lining our shelves help us to reflect on our core values and support ongoing engagement and connection with the world we all share.
+Every month, we gather to share insights on selected books that relate to our investment thesis and the economics, politics, physics, and the reality of climate change.

 The Omnivore’s Dilemma : A Natural History of Four Meals

 In what has become for many the seminal book about food and agriculture, Michael Pollan explores the American food system through the lens of four distinct food chains, each culminating in a meal.
 Pollan describes in eye-opening detail the origins of the industrial, organic (industrial and pastoral), and hunter-gatherer systems and where they fit into the American diet today.
 From government policy to the economic decisions that have influenced food markets, Pollan describes how food in America has evolved to a largely uncomfortable and unnatural place where food is cheap, plentiful, and made of substances that are hard to pronounce and identify.
 Pollan gives the reader a rich analysis of the four food chains, which is important for understanding how far we have come from our earliest ancestral approach to eating.